ppbrown/fluxcd-public-demo/README.md

 If you only want to install flux to try it out with this demo, you can just do `flux install`.

-If you are interested in keeping the service around for more serious uses, you may instead wish to do the full `flux bootstrap github`.
+If you are interested in keeping the service around for more serious use, `flux bootstrap github` may be more appropriate for you.
 This requires creating a github access token for the service.

 ## 3. Pick your poison